International contract security requirements

 - Getting approval for visits to secure sites

-- International security instruments
+- International bilateral security instruments

 - International alternative solutions